Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

 Clark Gateway: With turboprop flights shifting away from Manila, Clark has become a key gateway for Siargao.
 If you’re coming from Luzon, it’s often easier to fly Clark–Siargao and reach Clark from Manila by P2P bus (about 2–3 hours).

-Pro Tip: Book early, as flights fill up quickly and prices surge during key seasons:
+Pro Tip: Book early, as flights fill up quickly and prices surge during key seasons (see our Siargao weather and seasons guide ):

 • Surf season peaks roughly from August to November (bigger swells).